Chase Ink Lifetime Rule

 United credit card options

-All United cards follow the same 24 From Bonus rule used by Southwest business cards.
+Because each United card follows its own 24-month clock, you can rotate through multiple cards over time without running into a lifetime restriction like the new Ink rules.
 You cannot earn the bonus on a specific card more than once every 24 months, but you can earn bonuses on all six United cards within that same 24 month period.

 Chase also has many other partners, most with co-branded cards that earn points.
 You can personalize this broader strategy based on which partners you use most often.